Shopify/polaris/src/components/ActionList/README.md

 - Give the action list items keyboard focus with the <kbd>tab</kbd> key (or <kbd>shift</kbd> + <kbd>tab</kbd> when tabbing backwards)
 - Activate buttons with the <kbd>enter</kbd>/<kbd>return</kbd> key or the <kbd>space</kbd> key

+### High contrast support

+- Each item is clearly discernible in high contrast mode
+- Each item that is focused and hovered is clearly discernible in high contrast mode

 <!-- /content-for -->